lucbevilaqua/plugin-figma-classify/README.md

 - **types/***: Contains all types used in our application.
 - **dist/**: Contains the entire plugin built for javascript
 - **src/***: All plugin files that will be built to the /dist folder.
-- **handlers/***: Files that are called solely by main.ts, which normally deal with the logic part of the plugin.
 - **ui/***: React application for creating the UI of our plugin in normal figma mode.
 - **components/***: All generic components and sole responsibility.
 - **containers/***: Containers are components that call one or more components and that usually have more than one responsibility.